 Lastly, all this depends on naming the states and the federal government as plaintiffs.
 If a whistleblower brings a state court action under just the state False Claims Act, they are likely not entitled to any amounts that are paid to the federal government.

 Similarly, if only the federal government is named, and the whistleblower fails to include relevant state False Claims Act counts, then they have no entitlement to the state share.

 Thus, one might be tempted to name every state with a False Claims Act in every pleading, “just in case.”
 But other factors are certain to come into play if a whistleblower simply lacks information about the fraud occurring in every state.

 If you know about fraud being committed at a Georgia hospital, it is likely to involve primarily Georgia Medicaid patients, and so you may not have sufficient information to name any other, let alone every other, state with a False Claims Act.
 It could be inappropriate and unethical to allege in a sworn pleading that the entity is engaging in fraud on the New York Medicaid system without a factual basis for that allegation.

 Making these essential determinations requires experienced False Claims Act counsel to walk the fine line between protecting your interests and your being sanctioned for pleading frivolous claims.

 If you suspect Medicaid fraud, don’t walk into it blindly – you could be risking your reward.
-Book a free case evaluation with Bracker & Marcus LLC today.
+Book a free case evaluation with the healthcare fraud attorneys at Bracker & Marcus LLC today.